Apple Watch Series 4: What We Know So Far

-With Apple expected to unveil a new set of devices this September, rumors are abounding about what the company’s wearable — the Apple Watch — would be like this year.
+With Apple expected to unveil a new set of devices this September, rumors are abounding about what the company’s wearable, the Apple Watch, would be like this year.
 After the well-reviewed Apple Watch Series 3, all eyes are on the Cupertino-based tech giant to see what it does to improve its wearable device further.

 Here then, is a short list of what we know about the Apple Watch Series 4 so far.